Exterminating Subterranean Termites From Your Place

-Subterranean termites in Kansas City are ground-inhabiting, social insects that live in colonies.
-A colony or nest of subterranean termites may be up to 18–20 feet below the soil surface to protect it from extreme weather conditions.
-These termites travel through mud tubes to reach food sources above the soil surface.
-The mature termite colony in Kansas City has three castes: reproductives termites (king and queen), soldiers termite and the worker termites.
+Subterranean termites are ground inhabiting, social insects that live in colonies.
+A nest of subterranean termites may be as far as 18–20 feet below the soil surface, thereby protecting it from extreme weather conditions.
+These termites travel through mud tubes to reach food sources above the soil's surface.
+A mature termite colony has three castes: reproductive termites (the king and queen), soldier termites, and worker termites.

 Identifying Termites in Kansas City

 A termite colony reaches its maximum size in approximately 4–5 years and could have between 60,000 to 200,000 workers.
 New colonies of termites are formed when winged termites from a parent colony emerge in flight, known as a swarm.